Calcipotriol/betamethasone dipropionate: Non-aqueous formulations

 To alleviate the pH compatibility issue and to enable a single combination formulation to be developed, a non-aqueous, non-alcoholic ointment was developed by LEO Pharma.
 This was approved in 2006 by the US Food and Drug Administration (FDA) for the treatment of psoriasis vulgaris in patients aged 18 years and older.
 The superiority and improved convenience of this therapy was demonstrated in clinical trials.

-Further developments in the formulation focussed on non-aqueous medicines with improved aesthetic appeal.
+Further developments in the formulation focused on non-aqueous medicines with improved aesthetic appeal.
 The topical suspension/ gel formulation (Taclonex), a less viscous preparation than Dovobet, was approved by the FDA in 2008, for the treatment of plaque psoriasis of the scalp and body in adults 18 years and older.
 In 2014, the FDA also approved the topical suspension formulation for the treatment of plaque psoriasis of the scalp in adolescents aged 12 to 17 years.
 The ointment and topical suspension formulation (Daivobet) were also approved in 2010 by the European Medicines Agency for the treatment of plaque psoriasis where it is possible to use a topical medication (ointment), and for the treatment of scalp psoriasis or mild to moderate plaque psoriasis on the body (topical suspension).

 The aerosol foam formulation (Enstilar) was approved in October 2015, by the U.S. Food and Drug Administration.
 This formulation demonstrated improved efficacy in terms of skin clearance compared with the ointment and gel formulations.
 The efficacy of this formulation is a result of the supersaturation of the drugs in the skin, leading to improved in vitro skin penetration and bioavailability.